Invergowrie rail accident: Accident

 The 08:44 passenger service from Glasgow Queen Street to Dundee, despite running late and experiencing technical difficulties, left Invergowrie station without incident.
-However, the brake on the leading bogie of the British Rail Class 25 locomotive, 25083, was binding, although the driver carried on as Dundee was only a few miles away.
-As the train was running along Invergowrie Bay, a traction motor caught fire and the train (with five carriages) was stopped.
+The train experienced a technical fault with the brake on the leading bogie, which was binding, of the British Rail Class 25 locomotive 25083.
+Despite this, the driver departed Invergowrie and carried on as Dundee, the final stop, was only 3 miles away.
+As the train was running along Invergowrie Bay, a traction motor caught fire and the train (with five carriages) broke down and came to a stop.

 Approximately 10 minutes later, the stationary train was run into at around 60 mph by the seven-coach 09:35 express from Glasgow to Aberdeen hauled by a British Rail Class 47 locomotive, 47208.
-The impact threw the last four coaches of the Dundee train over the sea wall.
+The impact threw the last four coaches of the Dundee train over the sea wall into the channel of the river Tay.
 The last two broke away completely and ended up in the Firth of Tay while the tide was out.
 Both passengers in the rear carriage and the driver and secondman of the Aberdeen train were killed instantly.
 A further passenger died later and a total of 51 people were injured.
 The Class 47 locomotive was subsequently scrapped due to damage.

 It was reported the next day that the dead included engine drivers Robert Duncan and William Hume.
-Robert Duncan was 60 years old, lived in Tayport and was a church elder and a special constable.
+Robert Duncan was 60 years old, lived in Tayport, and was a church elder, as well as a special constable.
 He had a 19-year-old son.
-His widow stated that Driver Duncan had worked for British Rail since he was 16.
-William Hume was a trainee driver aged 20 and resided in Fintry, Dundee.
-He had only worked for British Rail for four months.
-Both were in the cab of the Glasgow to Aberdeen train.
+His widow stated that he had worked for British Rail since he was 16.
+William Hume was a driver’s assistant aged 20, who resided in Fintry, Dundee and had joined British Rail in May 1979.
+Both Duncan and Hume were in the leading cab of the Glasgow to Aberdeen train.
 The other two immediate fatalities were passengers Dr James Preston, a community health officer aged 65, and Mr Kazimierz Jedrelejczyk, a Polish marine engineer.
 The fifth death was that of passenger Mrs May Morrison who died in hospital as a result of injuries she had sustained in the crash.
-Footballer Dougie Wilkie was among the seriously injured and was left paralysed from the waist.
+Footballer Dougie Wilkie was among the seriously injured and was left paralysed from the waist down.